Sex Workers Say Porn On Google Drive Is Suddenly Disappearing - Slashdot

 If it's on someone else's computer, they can impose their rules, laws, and religious superstitions on you.

+It never was.
+It never, ever was.
+It was always "those people are different from us, let's get 'em!"
+Or of course, it has also been "those people aren't really people, so it's okay to enslave them".

-do not trust the cloud (Score:4, Informative)
+do not trust the cloud (Score:5, Informative)

 And this is exactly why people should not trust the cloud.